 Crankie Show, Saturday, Jan.
 18, 2020, 2nd Floor Crystal Room East, The Tiffany Center, 5:00 – 6:00 pm

 A crankie is an old storytelling art form.
 Called a moving panorama in the 19th century, this scrolling, picture art form is experiencing a bit of a comeback.
 It’s a long illustrated scroll that is wound onto 2 spools, loaded into a box with a viewing screen and illuminated from behind.
 The scroll is hand cranked while accompanied by a narrative, song or tune.
-Crankies by Kelsey Nelsen, Alex MacCleod and Yodelady (Emily Teachout, Monica Peabody, and Jen Witherspoon).
+Crankies by Kelsey Nelsen, Alex MacCleod and Yodelady (Emily Teachout, Monica Peabody, and Jen Witherspoon) and Erin Elliott.
 You can see a beautiful Crankie here.

 Mandolin Workshop, 4th Floor Emerald Room, The Tiffany Center, Saturday, Jan.18, 2020, 3:00 – 3:50 pm

 Devin Champlin is a musician and luthier who makes acoustic guitars and mandolinettos.
 He’s been in many bands including The Sons of Rainier, The Gallas Brothers and The Crow Quill Night Owls.
 He resides in Bellingham, WA.

 Mandolin Workshop – 4th Floor Emerald Room East,The Tiffany Center, Saturday, Jan.18.
 3:00-3:50 pm

 Let’s learn and play a few gems from the ragland corner of the stringband spectrum.
 Source players represented will be the likes of Prater and Hayes, Doc Roberts, and the Scottdale Stringband, and tunes will be in the keys of F, C, and G. The workshop is open to all levels of mando players, although it may move a little fast for beginners.